You Need The Right Detailing Equipment

 Old rags, liquid soap, and a vacuum cleaner just won’t cut it.

-The list of equipment and supplies a new detailing business needs varies depending on a couple of factors.
+The list of supplies and equipment needed for a car detailing business needs varies depending on a couple of factors.
 To figure out exactly what tools your business needs, consider the business type (mobile, hybrid, or stationary) and the services you provide.

-Whatever the case with your business, keep efficiency top of mind - invest in equipment and supplies that you can use in multiple day-to-day tasks.
+Whatever the case with your business, keep efficiency top of mind - invest in top detailing supplies and equipment that you can use in multiple day-to-day tasks.

 To help you out, we’ve put together a list of must-haves for most professional detailing businesses.
 Having these necessities is a great starting point, but always keep an eye out for technological innovations and industry trends.